 Our brewery in Baltimore shares the spirit of exploration and discovery of its sister brewery in Dublin, hence the name.
-We focus our attention on putting our spin on classic styles, introducing new ones, and utilizing both historic and new age ingredients and processes to create and exciting, ever-changing beer program.
+We focus our attention on putting our spin on classic styles, introducing new ones, and utilizing both historic and new age ingredients and processes to create an exciting, ever-changing beer program.

-Geographically, we couldn't be in a better location, with several large cities within driving distance, including Baltimore, Washington, D.C., Philadelphia, and New York City.
+Geographically, we couldn't be in a better location, with several large cities within driving distance, including Baltimore, Washington, DC, Philadelphia, and New York City.

 But most importantly, we love the area.
 Baltimore is an amazing city filled with amazing culture, food, art, music, and most of all, people.